 The dynamic properties of modern drives make heavy demands on all bellows.
 With Hennig, you can adapt every detail of the friction, extension and durability properties of your bellows to your requirements.

-- End Frames
+1. End Frames

 End frames, mostly made from steel or aluminum, connect the bellows with the machine.
-Hennig offers various fastening solutions for the adaptation to different bellows and machine interfaces. - Intermediate Frames
+Hennig offers various fastening solutions for the adaptation to different bellows and machine interfaces.

 Intermediate steel frames are used to connect the various elements, especially when extension limit systems are required.
 The intermediate frames are fastened to the bellows with a clamping rail.
-The intermediate frames can be guided by either plastic or brass rollers or gliders. - Guide Frames
+The intermediate frames can be guided by either plastic or brass rollers or gliders.

 The guide frames provide the bellows with the necessary stability and enable a precise operation, even at high speeds.
 They are made from PVC and are directly welded to the cover.
-The shape of the frame is adapted by Hennig to the design required. - Rollers
+The shape of the frame is adapted by Hennig to the design required.

 Rollers are used in large and heavy bellows.
-They minimize friction and ensure excellent running properties. - Coupling Rail
+They minimize friction and ensure excellent running properties.

 Necessary for medium and large bellows with a high number of folds in order to connect the single bellow elements together.
-Connected inside and outside. - Lamellas
+Connected inside and outside.

-Fixed or hinged, stainless steel lamellas can be added to protect the bellows against hot, sharp-edged swarf, or mechanical strain. - Scissors
+Fixed or hinged, stainless steel lamellas can be added to protect the bellows against hot, sharp-edged swarf, or mechanical strain.

 Scissors are used for high traversing speeds.
 This allows an even extension of all elements across the whole extension length.
-As a result, the folds are less strained and the durability of the bellows is prolonged. - Half Scissors
+As a result, the folds are less strained and the durability of the bellows is prolonged.

 With half-scissors, the individual elements can be extended successively depending on the necessary extension length.
 Since the folds are not loaded up to the theoretically possible extension limit, it also has better durability.